Aftab Uddin Sarkar

 Aftab Uddin Sarkar (born 6 April 1950) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Nilphamari-1 constituency 2014–2024.

 Career

-Sarkar was involved in the 1969 student movement and was a former Member of Mukti Bahini during Bangladesh Liberation war.
-He is the President of Dimla Upazila unit of Bangladesh Awami League.
-He was elected to Parliament from Nilphamari-1 on 5 January 2014 as a candidate of Bangladesh Awami League.
-He is a Member of Parliamentary Standing Committee on Ministry of Civil Aviation and Tourism.
+Sarkar was involved in the 1969 student movement and was a former member of Mukti Bahini during the Bangladesh Liberation War.
+He is the president of the Dimla Upazila unit of the Bangladesh Awami League.
+He was elected to parliament from Nilphamari-1 on 5 January 2014 as a candidate of the Bangladesh Awami League.
+He was a member of the Parliamentary Standing Committee on the Ministry of Civil Aviation and Tourism.